-Ctrl-Click on items in the table of contents to jump to the item.
+Ctrl-click on items in the table of contents to jump directly to the corresponding item.

 This manual will be continuously updated online.
 The last date updated is on the cover page and in the page footer.
-Note: If you choose to print the manual, it may be difficult to find things and the printed version could be out of date.
+Note: If you choose to print the manual, it may be challenging to locate specific information, and the printed version may be out of date.
 Always refer to the online version when looking for sample and transport requirements.